openstack/security-doc/security-guide/source/secure-communication/tls-proxies-and-http-services.rst

 careful planning around key size, session IDs, and session tickets.
 In addition, for multi-server deployments, shared state is also an important consideration.
-The example configurations for Apache and Nginx above disable the session tickets options to help mitigate some of these concerns.
+The example configurations for Apache and :term:`Nginx` above disable the session tickets options to help mitigate some of these concerns.
 Real-world deployments may desire to enable this feature for improved performance.
 This can be done securely, but would